Here Comes (And Goes) The Judge

 Belle has invited me to DANIEL for dinner.
 She must have some news.
 DANIEL doesn’t exactly fall within her price range so it must be big.
 When I arrive—guess what?
 She’s got company.
 He’s tall.
 A Sam Elliott-type.
 Old and cowboy-elegant with an earring and genuine cookie-duster mustache.
 He stands up slow and takes both of my hands in his as Belle introduces us.
 “This is Judge Reginald T. MacMurray,” she says.
 “Congratulate us, girlfriend.
 We’re getting married!”

 The Judge is a charmer.
-He exudes that laid-back vibe that comes with age.
-And he’s clearly crazy about her.
+He exudes that laid-back vibe that comes with age and having nothing left to prove.
+He’s clearly crazy about Belle.
+Shucks.
 I’m almost jealous.
 We’re having a lovely time over cocktails and foie gras when Courtney arrives.
 Being a shit to his mother is second nature to him so, when Belle introduces the Judge and breaks the news, Courtney refuses to even shake the man’s hand.
 “If you marry this dusty old snake I’ll never forgive you!” he sneers at Belle before spinning on his heel and storming off.